qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 eOutput :: Event t Colour
 eOutput = ffor eInput flipColour
 ```
-which some people use with the `LambdaCase` language extension:
+which is often used with the `LambdaCase` language extension:
 ```haskell
 {-# LANGUAGE LambdaCase #-}
 eOutput :: Event t Colour